Bruk04/d2lastpicker/README.md

 -- (Potential) bug where incorrect hero may be given (sometimes suggests heroes with - winrates)

---Create table of images to be referenced in React code
+--Create table of images to be referenced in React code (done)

 --Turn images into interatacble buttons, calling necessary functions and updating webpage in real-time